What's here: an easy sewing pattern storage file tutorial - See how to DIY a flat sewing pattern storage for printed

 - Storing in the open space?
 Get a rod ( cable) and rings like the ones are sold in Ikea, and hang your pattern pieces like that.

-- Got really have a lot of patterns?
+- Have you got a lot of patterns?
 You need a big file cabinet!